Pierre

 La Turbie brings back fond memories of my childhood.
-I had a great interest in Roman ruins and the visit to the Trophy of Augustus really impressed me.
+I was greatly interested in Roman ruins, and the visit to the Trophy of Augustus impressed me.
 The monumental commemorative structure stands above the Principality of Monaco.
 Since the times of Roman Emperor Augustus, the monument has stayed a symbol of the dominating power of Rome in Gallia Narbonensis (today’s Provence and Languedoc).

 Plan your trip to La Turbie and the region of Nice!